schizoidnightmares/schizoidnightmares.com/about/modus-operandi.md

 1. Once possible, I will replace the AI-generated placeholder material with human-made content
 1. AI-generated content is only permanent if the use of AI-generated is part of my intent behind the art itself (e.g. some of my music videos)

-*While I use AI to help proofread my writings and offer creative consultation or brainstorming, I never use it to generate the written material itself.*
+*While I use AI for consultation or brainstorming, I never use it to generate my writing.*

 ## Free content
 <img class="right" src="/assets/images/about/cc_by.png" alt="CC BY icon">